Malvern (SA)

 Malvern is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Malvern, as per the latest Census, consisted of 79.9% houses and 20.0% other dwellings.
-In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
-Home ownership in Malvern was at 49.3%, with mortgaged dwellings at 31.3% and rented ones at 19.4%.
-The median monthly mortgage repayment in the area was $2,800, compared to Adelaide metro's $2,167.
-The median weekly rent figure was recorded at $380, whereas Adelaide metro had $350.
-Nationally, Malvern's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The dwelling structure in Malvern, as per the latest Census data, consisted of 79.9% houses and 20.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Malvern stood at 49.3%, with mortgaged dwellings accounting for 31.3% and rented dwellings making up 19.4%.
+The median monthly mortgage repayment in the area was $2,800, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure in Malvern was recorded at $380, compared to Adelaide metro's $320.
+Nationally, Malvern's median monthly mortgage repayments exceeded the Australian average of $1,863, while median weekly rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing